-At Sajari we regularly review the website search interfaces we provide for our customers to ensure they meet the Web Content Accessibility Guidelines (WCAG) guidelines and the Americans with Disabilities Act (ADA) digital standards.
-WCAG are guidelines that are published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium, the international organization dedicated to developing international standards for the internet.
+At Sajari we regularly review the search interfaces we provide to ensure they meet Web Content Accessibility Guidelines (WCAG) and the Americans with Disabilities Act (ADA) digital standards.
+WCAG are guidelines that are published by the Web Accessibility Initiative of the World Wide Web Consortium, the international organization dedicated to developing international standards for the internet.

 If you are building a custom search interface or reviewing a site search installation on your website, this blog will guide you to ensure that your website search experience is compliant with WCAG 2.1 AA standards, and accessible for sight-impaired users.

 As an aside, we also created this checklist to track my WCAG audit, and it might help if you are running one, too.

 But first we wanted to touch on why accessibility matters.

 Why does accessibility matter?

 A 2016 report by The Global Economics of Disability estimates that the global population of people with disabilities, including age-related disabilities, is approximately 1.3 billion.
 This amounts to nearly one in every five people.

 It's reasonable to assume that a significant number of your website visitors will be people with disabilities.
 Governments, community services organizations, educational institutions, and large enterprises across the world need to make sure that their digital services and websites are compliant with WCAG – even when it isn’t easy.